 The details of the Districting Commission are prescribed in City Charter section 300.5.
 The information on this page is intended to provide a summary of Charter and ordinance requirements.

-The Districting Commission will recommend four City Council districts to be used in future elections.
-In 2012, voters approved an amendment to the City Charter that requires City Councilmembers to be elected by geographic district beginning with the 2016 election.
+Currently, Chula Vista residents vote for each council candidate citywide.
+In 2012, voters approved an amendment to the City Charter that City Councilmembers will be elected by geographic district beginning with the 2016 election.
 Those running for Council must reside in the district they wish to represent and residents will vote only for candidates in their respective district.
 For example, the Councilmember serving District 1 will reside in District 1 and be elected only by voters who reside in District 1.
 The Mayor will continue to be elected at-large by all voters in the City.

 The first Commission established will recommend a Districting Plan establishing four Council districts for use in the 2016 general municipal election.
 Future Commissions will recommend a Districting Plan for adjusting the boundaries of the four Council districts within one year of receipt by the City of the final Federal Decennial Census information.